March 20th, 2022

-The ÖTILLÖ Swimrun World Series final race of the season on Catalina Island has everything.
+The ÖTILLÖ Swimrun World Series first race of the season on Catalina Island has everything.

 One of our tougher courses, a friendly community and wild nature.
 Come celebrate!